chakch/sam-handson/README.md

 ![alt text](images/first_block.png "Transcoder Architecture")

-The RssReader function read every day the Amazon blog rssFeed and save it on dynamoDB
+The RssReader function reads every day the Amazon blog rssFeed and saves it on dynamoDB

 The function code is available on the package rss-reader